yracnet/vite-plugin-api-routes/packages/plugin/README.md

 ### Parameters

+- **mode**: Mode generate router files, LEGACY: is the first version, ISOLATED: is the split definition.
 - **moduleId**: Name of the virtual module, default @api (used for imports, change if conflicts occur).
 - **server**: The main file to build as the server app.
 [See default file.](./example/src/custom-server-example/server.ts)
 - **handler**: The main file to register the API.
 It is called in viteServer and is the default entry.
 [See default file.](./example/src/custom-server-example/handler.ts)